 “When the Lord saw how great the wickedness of human beings was on earth…his heart was grieved (Genesis 6:5-6).

-“If anyone wishes to come after me, he must deny himself and take up his cross daily and follow me” (Luke 9:23)
+“If anyone wishes to come after me, he must deny himself and take up his cross daily and follow me” (Luke 9:23).

 “But, you will say [at judgement], what about all the good works we have done, were they all in vain?
 All those fastings, penances, almsgivings, the communions and confession, do they not deserve any recompense [reward]?

 No; Jesus Christ will say to you.
-Your prayers were only idle babbling, your fasting hypocrisy, your almsgiving vain seeking for notoriety; I was never [truly] considered in any of your doings [but you deceive yourselves]…your sins still live [you don’t truly hate them therefore I haven’t taken them away] and they will live forever before me.
+Your prayers were only idle babbling, your fasting hypocrisy, your almsgiving vain seeking for notoriety; I was never [truly] considered in any of your doings [but you deceive yourselves]…your sins still live [you don’t truly hate them therefore I haven’t taken your sins away] and they will live forever before me.
 Depart, ye accursed, into eternal fire, which is for all those who have thought [so] little of Me in life [to not even seek to amend your ways].”

 –St. John Vianney